bongodev/ansible-starter/README.md

 # ansible-project
-    This project consists to start with Ansible to automate your services
+    This project consists files and instructions to start with Ansible to automate your services